iQuHACK/2024_Quandela_Remote/README.md

 And the source code repository is here: https://github.com/Quandela/Perceval

-### Installation
+### Installation & Use
-You have all the installation explanation on the github repository, we advise you to work on the version 0.10.3
+You have all the installation explanation on the github repository, we advise you to work on the version 0.10.3.

+A lot of notebooks are available our github (in docs/source/notebooks) or in our documentation to inspire you.

-If you have any issue, please contact either Eric, Marion or Melvin from Quandela on Slack
+If you have any issue, please contact either Marion Fabre (on site) or Eric Bertasi or Melvin Mathe (on Slack).

 ### What we expect
+Create a GitHub repository, either add us (our usernames are in your github challenge repo) or send us the link (if it's public), and commit your code in this repository so we can keep track of your contribution. **Only** the code in the **main** branch will be reviewed and will be part of your evaluation.

 The result of your work has to be a locally simulated [**Processor**](https://perceval.quandela.net/docs/reference/processor.html).
 The Processor class is a composition of a Perceval circuit with input states, ports and heralding function.

 We **strongly** advise that you checkout the Perceval code and go read how we design our own gates in Perceval in perceval/components/core_catalog (or at least visit this github online [directory](https://github.com/Quandela/Perceval/tree/main/perceval/components/core_catalog) )